Packing List for Japan Do’s and Don’ts

 Going to Tokyo?
-5 Things that should be on your Tokyo Packing List.
+10 things that should be on your mind, and in your suitcase.

 Tokyo Packing List Tips